FIWARE/tutorials.Securing-Access/README.md

 }
 ```

-The after the User authorizes access, the response is handled in the code below, an access code is received from **Keyrock**
+The after the User authorizes access, the response is received by the `redirect_uri` and is handled in the code
-and  second request is made to obtain a usable access token.
+below, a interim access code is received from **Keyrock** and second request must be made to obtain a usable `access_token`.

 ```javascript
 function authCodeGrantCallback(req,res){